 Wind Tube.
 Although you can buy wind tubes, they tend to be quite expensive, so we built our own Wind Tube, based on directions from the Exploratorium.
 It’s a clear tube mounted above a fan.
 When you place really lightweight things in the tube, like a scarf, they blow right out the top.
 If you place a heavy thing, it sits on the fan.
 The most fun are the mid-weight items – the plastic ball that’s too heavy to float, but will roll round and round in circles on the fan, or the paper cup that will float a few feet up but never quite escape the tube.
 It’s a great deal of fun to play with for everyone from toddlers to adults.
 See videos of the tube in action: https://gooddayswithkids.com/2015/02/02/wind-tube/

 Electricity: I really like littleBits, and they are easy for children as young as 4 to click together and explore different configurations.
-But, they are stupidly expensive!
+They used to be stupidly expensive, but the price has started to come down.
 (Learn more about them in my Electricity post.)

 I also have a set of Snap Circuits Kit, which are much more affordable.
 My husband also thinks they do a better idea of really illustrating how circuits work.
 However, they take a lot more fine motor skill and finger strength than a 3 or 4 year old child has, so they’re not as good of a fit for my class.

 I have a more detailed review of Snap Circuits and littleBits here.
 That post includes some simplified instructions I created for Snap Circuits – I thought their instructions were hard for young children to follow, so I re-designed my own.